Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 .. note::

-  Any image analysis software may be used to generate the segmentations as long as they meet the requirements of the `Nutil software <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.
+  Any image analysis tool may be used to generate the segmentations as long as they meet the requirements of the `Nutil software <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.

-  These instructions describe the use of *ilastik* for the QUINT workflow.
-Find full ilastik user documentation and download `here <https://www.ilastik.org /download.html>`_.
+  This section describes the use of *ilastik* for the QUINT workflow.
+Find *ilastik* user documentation and download `here <https://www.ilastik.org /download.html>`_.
 RRID:SCR\_015246.

 * *Iiastik* is a supervised machine learning tool that supports feature extraction by segmentation.
 * The segmentations from *ilastik* are 8-bit PNG images that appear black in appearance.
 They should not be used directly in *Nutil*.